idogolds/idogolds/README.md

 - 👋 Hi, I’m @idogolds
-- 👀 I’m interested in Python,C and Java
+- 👀 I’m interested in Python,C/C++,C#,Java and x86 assembly
-- 🌱 I’m currently learning  computer science for my diploma , C programming course and Python networking course
+- 🌱 I’m currently learning  computer science for my diploma
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...